Petticoat Lane Area Improvements

 Projects

-• Leyden Street Toilets - Refurbishment of the Leyden Street toilets to re-provide a public accessible toilet as well as a new commercial space for a food & beverage operator.
+• Leyden Street Toilets - Refurbishment and conversion of the Leyden Street toilets to re-provide a ground level public accessible toilet as well as a new commercial space for a food & beverage operator.

 • Public Realm Improvements - Redesigning and creating new public space within the Petticoat Lane Market area.
 Creating green spaces and places for seating to enjoy on market days as well as lighting, wayfinding and pavement upgrades.